nrdg/groupyr/doc/contributing.rst

 <https://github.com/richford/groupyr/blob/main/LICENSE>`_ for details).

-It also means that we welcome contributions from developers outside of our research collaboration and we will credit these contributions appropriately.
+It also means that we welcome contributions from developers outside of our research collaboration.
+We love contributions and we will credit them appropriately!

-Detailed guidelines for contribution are available `here
+We've written a more detailed contribution guide `here
 <https://github.com/richford/groupyr/blob/main/.github/CONTRIBUTING.md>`_.